edgaras87/spring-security-in-action/ResourceServerOAuth2/README.md

 server to validate the token.
 These calls can put an unnecessary load on the authorization server.

+## blackboarding  architectural style
+authorization server and the resource server use a shared database.

+To implement token management with blackboarding, Spring Security offers the JdbcTokenStore implementation.

+### TokenStore
+The contract representing the object that manages tokens in Spring Security, both on the authorization server as well as for the resource server, is the TokenStore.

+Spring Security offers various implementations for the TokenStore contract, and in most cases, you won’t need to write your own implementation.

+### InMemoryTokenStore
+a default token store provided by Spring Security.

+### JdbcTokenStore
+this token store works with a database directly via JDBC.
+It works similarly to the JdbcUserDetailsManager but instead of managing users, the JdbcTokenStore manages tokens.

+JdbcTokenStore expects you to have two tables in the database.
+It uses one table to store access tokens (the name for this table should be oauth_access _token) and one table to store refresh tokens (the name for this table should be oauth_refresh_token).
+The table used to store tokens persists the refresh tokens.

+you could choose to use TokenStore just to persist tokens and continue using the /oauth/check_token endpoint.
+You would choose to do so if you don’t want to use a shared database, but you need to persist tokens

 ## Testing Resource Server

 ### basic credentials encoding